William Adam (architect): Later life

 In 1741 Adam was forced to initiate legal proceedings against William, Lord Braco, to retrieve unpaid fees arising from his work at Duff House.
 There was no formal contract, and client and architect disagreed on costs for carved stonework.
 Adam sued for £5,796 12s 11⅓d, and the matter was initially resolved in his favour.
 However, Braco was a stubborn opponent, and dragged out the proceedings, which were not resolved until just before Adam's death.

 After the Jacobite rising of 1745, Adam's position as Mason to the Board of Ordnance brought him a number of large military contracts in the Highlands.
 In 1746, the position of Master Carpenter to the Board of Ordnance became vacant, and Adam was quick to put forward his son John's name for consideration, although he was unsuccessful in securing him the post.
 His three eldest sons were all involved in the family business by 1746, James and John both leaving Edinburgh University early to join their father.

 William Adam succumbed to illness in late 1747, dying the following summer.
 He was buried in Greyfriars Kirkyard, Edinburgh, where John Adam designed the family mausoleum built in 1753.
 This was restored by Edinburgh City Council and Historic Scotland in 1997 to mark the 250th anniversary of his death.

 Adam created a personal library at Blair Adam which held a range of over 140 architectural works from Italy, France, Germany, the Netherlands and Britain.
-Upon his death, he bequethed his library to his sons.
+Upon his death, he bequeathed his library to his sons.